GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 Make sure your hook scripts are executable if running on *nix.

-With the exception of the `commit-receive` hook, hooks are run in the background after the relevant change has taken place so are unable to affect the outcome of any given change.
+With the exception of the `commit-receive` and `ref-operate` hooks, hooks are run in the background after the relevant change has taken place so are unable to affect the outcome of any given change.
 Because of the fact the hooks are run in the background after the activity, a hook might not be notified about an event if the server is shutdown before the hook can be invoked.

 Configuration
 -------------